NAVADMC/ADSM/README.md

 4) `python manage.py migrate Results --database=scenario_db --fake --delete-ghost-migrations`
 5) I've also found creating a "New Scenario" works well:  http://127.0.0.1:8000/setup/NewScenario/

-It's important that when you migrate you specify the database= because south does not use Django routers correctly.
+It's important that when you migrate you specify the --database= because south does not use Django routers correctly.